 At Altium, we’ve been in the PCB design business for over 30 years.
 In that time, we’ve seen a lot of innovations—and a lot of mistakes.
-It seems every engineer has some advice to offer on printed circuit boards, and not all of it is good.
+It seems every engineer has some advice to offer on printed boards, and not all of it is good.
 Here’s a roundup of some of the worst PCB design advice we’ve heard.

 Avoid Via in Pad

 At first glance, this seems like sound advice.
-When soldering a circuit into place, a via hole in your PCB can cause any number of problems, which can ultimately damage the circuit or even the entire board.
+When soldering a into place, a via hole in your PCB can cause any number of problems, which can ultimately damage the or even the entire board.
 Therefore, a lot of designers put a blanket ban on via in pad.

 However, some situations in modern PCB design make via in pad necessary.
 It can help with things like heat management and allows for closer placement of bypass capacitors.
 So if you get into the mindset of just not using via in pad, you might be shooting yourself in the foot when a via is needed, as you won’t know how to do it properly.

 Vias in PCB design aren’t inherently good nor bad, but a tool, like any other.
 If you know how to use them, they can be helpful in a multitude of ways.
 If not, you’ll only end up ruining your work.
 So you CAN avoid them, but it’s much more useful to learn how to use them correctly and have another tool in your design arsenal.